New: Streamlined Application Process

 Program Parameters and Eligibility

-• Internship Duration: An internship may be up to 480 hours.
-A full-time internship (40 hours/week) can run for 12 weeks, while part-time roles can extend up to six months.
-Internships may not exceed six months in length.
-The Start Date on the application must begin at minimum the 1st of the next month.
-For example, if you are applying in the July application window, the training start date must be August 1st at the earliest.
+- Internship Duration: An internship may be up to 960 hours.
+A full-time internship (40 hours/week) can run for about 6 months.
+The internship period may not exceed six months in length.
+The Start Date on the application must begin at least 15 days from the date of submission.
+For example, if you are submitting an application on January 1st, the start date must be January 16th or after.

 How to Apply